What Is Thermal Binding? A Beginner's Guide

 We recently explained about the different types of binding, which covered everything from comb binders to slide binders and everything in between.
 Most people will be familiar with a couple of those types of binding, but one of them might be new to you - thermal binding.

-For the uninitiated, thermal binding, as you might expect, uses heat to bind the documents to the cover.
+For the uninitiated, thermal binding machines, as you might expect, use heat to bind the documents to the cover.
 It’s a reasonably quick way of binding your documents and requires relatively little effort and gives a really professional finish.

 It’s often used in binding books, but can be used for anything.

 Well the clue is in the name really.
 These are the covers you’ll use with which to bind your documents.
 There are various types of thermal binding cover available depending on what it is you need binding.

 The most important thing to consider when choosing your covers is the thickness of your documents.
 If you just have a few pages then you’ll only need a thin cover and, conversely, if you have more pages, you’ll obviously need a thicker cover.

 Here at JFK Binding Supplies, we have a range of thermal binding covers, ranging from 1.5mm to 12mm.
 Make sure you accurately measure your documents so you get the right size, as once it’s bound, you wont be able to change it.

 Thermal binding covers are available in hard and soft back styles, but the crucial thing is that they have glue already in the spine of the cover.

 How does thermal binding work?

 It’s all very simple, really.
 In fact, it’s probably easier than most other types of binding.
 With the glue already in the spine of the cover, you insert your documents and then pop the whole thing in the thermal binding machine.